 Monrovia is committed to growing the healthiest plants and making a positive impact on the environment.
-We achieve this through growing practices based on natural processes.
+We achieve this through growing practices based primarily on natural processes.
 We are constantly reviewing and refining methods to ensure we are using the safest and most effective practices that align with nature.

 Monrovia means Green